 Mineral and bone disorder occurs when the blood calcium and phosphorus levels are not adequate.
 This imbalance can affect your bones, heart, and blood vessels in the entire body.

 How do kidneys are related to mineral and bone disorders?

-In the later stages, your kidney function is not appropriate to keep up with the most body function so it starts to affect phosphorus and calcium levels in the blood.
+In the later stages, your kidney function is not appropriate to keep up with most body functions so it starts to affect phosphorus and calcium levels in the blood.
 This happens when one consumes a phosphorus-rich diet but kidneys cannot remove these components from the body in the urine.
-Thus, phosphorus can buildup to high levels in the blood.
+Thus, phosphorus can build up to high levels in the blood.

-Another fact being, healthy kidneys also convert vitamin D from the sunlight into a form that can be used by the body for various purposes.
+Another fact is, healthy kidneys also convert vitamin D from the sunlight into a form that can be used by the body for various purposes.
 As there is a shortage of vitamin D in the body at the time of CKD, this leads to an imbalance in the calcium and phosphorus level in the blood.

 In response to the high blood phosphorus level and low vitamin D, the body secretes too much parathyroid hormone.
 If your body has a significant amount of PTH, it may make the calcium move from bones to the blood leading to “weaker bones” that tend to break easily.
 Some calcium may also move to the heart through the blood vessels and so likely to increase the risk of cardiovascular disease.